TNN (American TV channel): Professional wrestling and The New TNN (1999–2003)

 On September 25, 2000, TNN was folded into the MTV Networks division based in New York City, and was renamed The National Network.
 The rebranding coincided with major changes to the network's programming, including the move of Monday Night Raw—the flagship weekly program of the World Wrestling Federation (WWF, later WWE)—to TNN from USA Network as part of a new contract with Viacom.
 As WWF programs were among USA Network's top programs, the move was considered a major coup for TNN.
 MTV Networks chairman Tom Freston described TNN as now being a general entertainment service, albeit one with a "sort of populist middle-America flavor" rather than "another network for New York or Los Angeles."

 Football also became more prominent on the network, as it began airing games of the original Arena Football League (AFL) with Eli Gold as an announcer.
 TNN was also one of three networks to air games of the ill-fated, WWF-backed XFL (along with NBC and UPN).
 As part of its contract, TNN had the rights to a late Sunday afternoon game each week except for the first week, when UPN aired the afternoon game instead.
 In 2001, TNN aired CBS Sports-produced coverage of the inaugural opening round game of the NCAA Division I men's basketball tournament.
 The opening round game would later move to ESPN in 2002.

 In 2001, the channel began to promote itself as "The New TNN" (an inadvertent pleonasm in its full context), and added off-network sitcoms and dramas such as Diff'rent Strokes, The Wonder Years, The Rockford Files, WKRP in Cincinnati, Newhart, Hangin' With Mr. Cooper, Miami Vice and Taxi.
 It also became the first channel to air reruns of MADtv.
 These moves went unnoticed for the most part, due to TNN's lack of popularity.
 By this time, all country music programming had been purged from the network; some of The Nashville Network's former programming was picked up by CMT, while other classic TNN shows were picked up by Great American Country, including eventually the Grand Ole Opry, which was pushed off to CMT and eventually removed by Viacom after they did not renew the agreement to carry the series.

 By 2002, the channel had picked up more male-oriented shows, such as American Gladiators, The A-Team, Baywatch, Monster Jam, the hidden camera game show Oblivious, Robot Wars Extreme Warriors, and SlamBall.

-End of TNN
+Relaunch as Spike TV

-The New TNN was relaunched as Spike TV in August 2003, and then renamed to simply Spike in 2006.
+In April 2003, Viacom announced that TNN would be relaunched as Spike TV, becoming a men's interest channel.

 Spike was rebranded as the Paramount Network on January 18, 2018.